komastudios/unity-mcp/UnityMcpServer/src/README.md

 ### Connection Issues
 - Ensure Unity Editor is running and the MCP Bridge is loaded
-- Check Unity console for "[MCP] Listening on port 6400" message
+- Check Unity console for "[MCP] Listening on port <configured-port>" message
-- Verify no firewall blocking local TCP port 6400
+- Verify no firewall blocking the configured TCP port (default: 6400)
+- Port configuration can be changed in Unity via Window > Unity MCP > Port Settings

 ### Cache Management
 - Cached responses expire after 30 minutes